 Feel Empowered With Insightful Caregiver Resources

-• Home palliative care: Support in the comfort of your loved one’s home.
+- Home Palliative Care: Support in the comfort of your loved one’s home.

-• Day palliative care: Day programme with activities and social interaction for your loved one.
+- Day Palliative Care: Day programme with activities and social interaction for your loved one.

-• Inpatient palliative care: Support in a hospice or hospital setting.
+- Inpatient Palliative Care: Support in a hospice or hospital setting.

-• Consultative services: Support through telemedicine or phone consultations.
+- Consultative Services: Support through telemedicine or phone consultations.

-You may also view our list of palliative care wards and services providers below for more guidance on how to cater to the needs of your loved one:
+Learn more about what you need to know about palliative care here.
+You may also view our list of palliative care wards and service providers below for more guidance on how to support the needs of your loved one:

 As a caregiver, it’s also important to have a good understanding of the different types of medications and how to administer them.
 At the same time, your ability to recognise the symptoms of pain and other illnesses can help you provide the necessary care to your loved one.
-Since diet plays an important part of health, learning how to prepare nutritious meals is also essential to help your loved one feel better.
+Since diet plays an important part in health, learning how to prepare nutritious meals is also essential to help your loved one feel better.

 Our resources below will provide you with the important information you need throughout your caregiving journey: